 So now that we have covered why you have to recharge old potting soil to use it again successfully – just how do you go about doing it?

 There are actually two unique methods for recharging soil.
 One works well for those who clean out their containers and baskets in the fall before winter arrives.
-The second, meanwhile, is more of a quick charging method for those who might not have got around to emptying their pots in the fall – and need to use the soil again in the spring!
+See our article: How To Compost Hanging Basket Soil & Plants In The Fall.

-So we have all been there.
-You had the best intentions of cleaning out the flowers or vegetables from your pots in late fall, but just never quite got around to it.
+We’ve all been there.
+You have the best intentions of cleaning out the flowers or vegetables from your pots in late fall, but just never quite got around to it.
 Or maybe you at least took out the plants, but the soil is still in the baskets or containers.

-Since this is a quick recharge method, it will require a few ingredients to bring your old soil back to life – mainly compost, worm castings and a bit of perlite.
+To bring your soil back to life, it will require a few ingredients to do the job.
+This will consist mainly compost, worm castings and a bit of perlite.

-- Compost – finely shredded or screened compost works best
+- Compost – finely shredded or screened compost works best.
+Affiliate Product: R&M Organics Premium Organic Compost

-- Worm Castings – make sure you have 100% castings, not a filler product
+- Worm Castings – make sure you have 100% castings, not a filler product.
+Affiliate Link: 100% Pure Worm Castings

-- Perlite – 100% organic soil lightener, made from volcanic glass
+- Perlite – 100% organic soil lightener, made from volcanic glass.
+Affiliate Link: 10QT Horticultural Perlite

 Spring Recharging